Prince's Club: Original Prince's Club

 The original "Prince's Club" was founded in 1853 by George and James Prince, owners of a wine and cigar shop in Regent Street, and it opened in 1854.
 Located on Henry Holland's Pavilion estate, between the current Lennox Gardens, Cadogan Square and Hans Place, an area covering about 13 acres, it was originally a members-only gentlemen's rackets and real tennis club.
 Gentlemen wishing to join the club had to be proposed and seconded by two of its members.
 The members were allowed to introduce two friends, who were charged double the rate if they played.
 Another club rule stated that "no hazard, dice, or game of chance be allowed in this Club".
 In 1864 the club was incorporated as Prince's Racquets & Tennis Club Company Ltd.

 The club's main rackets court, which became known as the Prince's Match Court, set the standard dimensions (60 x 30 ft) and was the location of the most important matches of the time.
 Another six rackets courts were later added around the main court with varying sizes, some built wider for doubles matches.
 The University racket matches between Oxford and Cambridge were held at the club from 1858 onwards and an annual competition for the Public Schools Championship was added in 1868 with Eton, Harrow, Cheltenham and Charterhouse competing in the first edition.

+In April 1860, the club opened a "very handsome and commodious" Turkish bath "realising the Roman process of a gymnasium, or philisterium, in conjunction with the bath".
+Prince's Club was the first club to install such a bath, just weeks after London's first.

 In 1871 the Prince's Cricket Ground was added, laid out on the site of Cattleugh's nursery gardens, as well as a croquet lawn, followed by lawn tennis and lastly a roller-skating rink which was used in the winter for ice skating.
 The cricket ground was used by the Middlesex County Cricket Club for their first-class cricket matches between 1872 and 1876 before moving to Lord's.
 The cricket ground was also used by South of England and Gentlemen of the South.
 Several Gentlemen v Players fixtures were played there, the first taking place in 1873.
 In 1878 the touring Australian team played two matches on the ground.
 The club's heyday was in the early 1870s; it had over 1,000 members in 1873.